Human Clinical Embryology and Assisted Conception

 Module 2 (Advanced Lab Skills) is assessed by a practical examination and written reports (50% each).

-Module 4 (Running a successful ART laboratory and clinical service) by essays (x2) and presentations (x2) (50% each).
+Module 4 (Running a successful ART laboratory and clinical service) is assessed by essays (x2) and presentations (x2) (50% each).

 Module 6 (research project) will be assessed through literature review (consists of 8% of the research project component) and the presentation of a thesis (which will constitute 92% of the research project component of the program).